KalebDesta/6.1040-Fritter-backend/README.md

 **Throws**

 - `403` if the user is not logged in
-- `400` if the set of topics has a topic that is empty or a stream of empty spaces
+- `400` if the topic is empty or a stream of empty spaces